 The UN’s 17 Sustainable Development Goals (SDGs) make up the global road-map to a safe and equitable society.
 Launched the 1st of January 2016, the goals follow-on from the Millennium Development Goals and cover a broader range of issues across – the environment, economy, and society – the three pillars of sustainability.

 The Carbon Literacy Project most obviously aligns with SDG 13 – Climate Action.
-Whilst carbon and greenhouse gas (GHG) reduction through culture change is at the core of the work we do, it’s worth taking a moment to think about the wider reaching benefits acting on climate change can have, across all 17 SDGs, that we, our trainers and CL graduates work to implement through Carbon Literacy.
+Whilst carbon and greenhouse gas (GHG) reduction through culture change is at the core of the work we do, it’s worth taking a moment to think about the wide-reaching benefits acting on climate change can have across all 17 SDGs, that we, our trainers and CL graduates work to implement through Carbon Literacy.

 No Poverty